Annette Ziegler

-Annette Kingsland Ziegler (born March 6, 1964) is an American jurist serving since 2007 as a justice of the Wisconsin Supreme Court.
-She is generally regarded as part of its conservative wing.
-Ziegler served as the chief justice from 2021 to 2025.
-From 1997 to 2007, she served as a Wisconsin circuit court judge in Washington County.
+Annette Kingsland Ziegler (born March 6, 1964) is an American lawyer and jurist serving since 2007 as a justice of the Wisconsin Supreme Court.
+From 2021 to 2025 she served as the Court's 27th chief justice.
+Regarded as a member of the court's conservative wing, Ziegler has announced that she will retire on July 31, 2027, at the end of her current term.
+Before her election to the Court, she served ten years as a Wisconsin circuit court judge in Washington County.
+Earlier in her career, she served as an Assistant United States attorney in the United States District Court for the Eastern District of Wisconsin.

 Early life and education

 Ziegler was born in Grand Rapids, Michigan, to Joyce and Rex R. Kingsland, and graduated from Grand Rapids's Forest Hills Central High School in 1982.
 She received a bachelor's degree in business administration and psychology from Hope College in 1986, and a Juris Doctor from Marquette University Law School in 1989.
 While in law school she was a staff editor of the Marquette Law Review, as well as a recipient of the Dean's Award.

 Early career

 After graduating from law school, Ziegler was admitted to the State Bar of Wisconsin in 1989.
-Before serving in the judiciary, she worked as a federal prosecutor, an assistant United States attorney for the Eastern District of Wisconsin.
+Before serving in the judiciary, she worked as a federal prosecutor, an assistant U.S. attorney for the Eastern District of Wisconsin.
 She was also a pro bono special assistant district attorney in the Milwaukee County District Attorney's Office.
 In private practice, she was a civil private practice attorney for several years at the law firm of O'Neil, Cannon, Hollman & DeJong, SC.